San Diego Section 9

 To do the low-tide beach walk, take the concrete path that starts under the pier south for 300 feet, then descend the stairs to the shore and turn left.
 Some of this route consists of concrete walkway set into seawalls, part is on tidal rock and some on flat tidal rocks embedded with fossil shells.
 Follow the shore out around a point and along the rocky coast, coming to the first stairway leading to Santa Cruz Street.
 Round a small cove at ⅜ mile before heading out to a narrow point, then passing Alligator Rock.
 Walk down the rocky shore below 40-foot cliffs to the Orchard Street stairs at ⅝ mile.
 If you continue down Pescadero Beach to the third stairway at Bermuda Street beyond ¾ mile, the cliffs shrink to about 20 feet.
 Exit the beach, walk up to Sunset Cliffs Blvd. and turn right at ⅞ mile.

-From the end of Garden Lane, the CCT follows quiet residential streets over to Point Loma Marina.
-From Garden Lane jog right on Catalina Blvd. briefly, then go left on Rosecroft Lane, left on Silvergate Avenue, right on Dupont Street, left on Gage Street and right on Jennings Street.
-Go left on Bangor Place then immediately turn right on Lucinda Street where you have the first view of Mexico twenty miles south, with downtown San Diego and the harbor not far to the east.
+From Dupont Street, turn left on Gage Street and right on Jennings Street.
+Go left on Bangor Place and then immediately turn right on Lucinda Street. where you have the first view of Mexico twenty miles south, with Downtown San Diego and the harbor not far to the east.

 At the bottom of Lucinda Street, jog right on Harbor View Place briefly, then make a hard left down Armada Terrace to go right on Bessemer Street.
 At its end turn left along the shoreline path and come out on Anchorage Lane at 4⅞ miles.
 Walk Anchorage to its end, turn left on Shelter Island Drive for a block, then go right along Scott Street briefly.
 You then turn right on Dickens Street into the sports fishing marina.
 Walk along the dockside businesses, then make your way across a parking lot to Harbor Drive.
 Turn right and walk the sidewalk past the Navy's anti-sub warfare school and over a bridge.
 Beyond the bridge turn right into Spanish Landing Park at 6⅜ miles.
 Walk the shoreline pathway to the main entrance road to the San Diego International Airport across Harbor Drive.
 Pick up the bike path here and follow it east along the harbor.
 After the bike path and Harbor Drive turn south along the Embarcadero, you pass several historic ships including the impressive three-masted Star of India built in the 1870s.
 The section ends at 10⅛ miles at the Broadway Pier where you'll find the ferry to Coronado for the next section's adventure.